309thEDDGE/tip/.gitlab/merge_request_templates/Feature_to_Dev.md

 ##### Naming convention

 * [ ] Only use common abbreviations; otherwise spell it out
-    - (rule of thumb: only use abbreviations listed on Wikipedia well-known in your domain [_e.g._ ICD for aircraft software])
+    - (rule of thumb: only use abbreviations listed on Wikipedia or well-known in your domain [_e.g._ ICD for aircraft software])
 * [ ] Classes and functions follow the format `ThisIsMyClassOrFunction`
 * [ ] Variables follow the format `my_variable`
 * [ ] Class member variables have a trailing underscore: `class_variable_`